 The term health care reimbursement plan has also been used to describe a type of Section 105 self-insured medical expense reimbursement plan (MERP) designed for premium reimbursement.
-Known as a Healthcare Reimbursement Plan (HRP), this type of plan is no longer commonly used or available, with benefit providers opting to offer newer, more flexible solutions to small businesses instead.
+Known as a healthcare reimbursement plan (HRP), this type of plan is no longer commonly used or available, with benefit providers opting to offer newer, more flexible solutions to small businesses instead.

 This post will describe how reimbursement plans work and what kinds of reimbursement plans are available today.

-Introduction to health care reimbursement plans
+Definition of health care reimbursement plans

 Health care reimbursement plans are an employer-funded, tax-advantaged health benefit plan that allows companies to reimburse employees for their medical expenses.